jeteve/App-JESP/README.md

 contain raw SQL (SQL key), or point to a file of your choice (in the JESP home) itself containing the SQL.

+You are encouraged to look in [https://github.com/jeteve/App-JESP/tree/master/t](https://github.com/jeteve/App-JESP/tree/master/t) for examples.

 # COMPATIBILITY

 Compatibility of the meta-schema with SQLite, MySQL and PostgreSQL is guaranteed through automated testing.
 To see which versions are actually tested, look at the CI build:
 [https://travis-ci.org/jeteve/App-JESP/](https://travis-ci.org/jeteve/App-JESP/)

+# DRIVERS

+This comes with the following built-in drivers:

+## SQLite

+Just in case.
+Note that your patches will be executed in the same connection this uses to manage the metadata.

+## mysql

+This will use the mysql executable on the disk (will look for it in PATH) to execute your patches, exactly like you would do on the command line.

+## Pg

+This will use a new connection to the Database to execute the patches.
+This is to allow you using BEGIN ; COMMIT; to make your patch transactional without colliding with the Meta data management transaction.

+## Your own driver.

+Should you want to write your own driver, simply extend [App::JESP::Driver](https://metacpan.org/pod/App::JESP::Driver) and implement any method you like (most likely you will want apply\_sql).

+To use your driver, simply give its class to the constuctor:

+    my $jesp = App::JESP->new({ .., driver_class => 'My::App::JESP::Driver::SpecialDB' });

+Or if you prefer to build an instance yourself:

+    my $jesp;
+    $jesp = App::JESP->new({ .., driver => My::App::JESP::Driver::SpecialDB->new({ jesp => $jesp,  ... ) });

 # MOTIVATIONS & DESIGN